 Student leadership and the place of the student voice in the school has further developed in recent years with expanding roles and a Peer Mentorship Program which is embedded in a Vertical Pastoral Learning Group structure.
 The student voice through student leadership opportunities is strong.

-Points of celebration within each school year allow significant spiritual elements to be embedded and enhanced across each student’s journey at John Therry.
-John Therry Week in Term 4 also celebrates Sporting and Social aspects of school life.
-Each House has a colour day and liturgical focus and the week is launched with a whole school liturgy showing Fr John Therry to be a person of significance to our school and to the early Catholic Church in Australia.
-The school uses this occasion to celebrate its birthday each year.
+Points of celebration within each college year allow significant spiritual elements to be embedded and enhanced across each student’s journey at John Therry.
+John Therry Week in Term 4 also celebrates Sporting and Social aspects of college life.
+Each House has a colour day and liturgical focus and the week is launched with a whole school liturgy showing Fr John Therry to be a person of significance to our college and to the early Catholic Church in Australia.
+The college uses this occasion to celebrate its birthday each year.
 The school Annual Sports Awards Presentation Assembly, JT Superstars and the Creative Arts night usually occur in this week which culminates in the Jack Crawford House Games and House performances.
 Champagnat week in Term 2 explores the life of Marcellin Champagnat, the work of his brothers and the Marist traditions with daily prayer focus on each Marist pillar and a school liturgy and celebration.
 The La Valla awards, the staff service awards and the student Montagne awards take place at this time.
-Annual Awards Presentations at the end of each school year acknowledge Academic success in each year group and a number of special awards reflect other aspects of the Graduate Statement and significant role models for the community.
+Annual Awards Presentations at the end of each college year acknowledge Academic success in each year group and a number of special awards reflect other aspects of the Graduate Statement and significant role models for the community.

 The use of Restorative Justice within the student management system has a positive influence on student self-discipline and students achieving their full potential.
 The Merit System and clear student management procedures are evident.